shwetabhardwaj44/msml612-hw2/README.md

 1. Find a paper on one of the following topics:

 Image classification

 Object detection

 Semantic segmentation

 Image captioning

 Image generation

 Transfer learning

 Autoregressive model

 Variational autoencoder (VAE)

 Generative adversarial networks (GAN)

 Word embedding

 Document classification

 Sequence to sequence model

 Attention model

 Transformer

 Diffusion model

-Other topics of interest on deep learning
+Other topics of interest in Deep Learning

 2. Prepare a write-up and an 8-minute presentation to introduce your paper

 Novelty and contribution

-Network structure and loss function (or training objective) Anything else you find interesting
+Network structure and loss function (or training objective)

+Anything else you find interesting

 Your critique on the paper

 3. Upload the write-up here.

 4. Upload your presentation material (slides) to the next assignment (Homework 3 Presentation).

-As the in-class presentation is recorded, you do not need to make a video or have voice narrations.
+**Note:  As the in-class presentation is recorded, you do not need to make a video or have voice narrations.